On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Biextensions, cubic structures and theta groups

-\begin{proof} This is a special case of {\cite[page 21]{Moret-Bailly}}, see also \cite[Section 2]{Breen:1983}.
-Nevertheless, we include the main ideas of the proof.
-Specifically, we explain how cubic structures on a $\G_m$-torsor $L$ are related to symmetric biextension structures on $\Lambda(L)$.
-Important to that discussion is the following \emph{canonical commutative diagram}:
+\begin{proof} This is a special case of {\cite[Proposition 2.5.4]{Moret-Bailly}}, see also \cite[Section 2]{Breen:1983}.
+Nevertheless, we include a proof here.
+Specifically, we explain how cubic structures on a $\G_m$-torsor $L$ are related to symmetric biextension structures on $L \hat{*} L$.
+Important to that discussion is the following \emph{canonical commutative diagram}